Zimbra-Community/zimbra-tools/java-debug-zimbra-intellij-ide.md

 4. Then on the server as zimbra: `zmcontrol stop`
 5. As root: cp /opt/zimbra/libexec/zmmailboxdmgr /opt/zimbra/libexec/zmmailboxdmgr.old
 6. As root: cp /opt/zimbra/libexec/zmmailboxdmgr.unrestricted /opt/zimbra/libexec/zmmailboxdmgr
-7. nano /opt/zimbra/conf/localconfig.xml find the key mailboxd_java_options and append to the value <intellij options row>
+7. nano /opt/zimbra/conf/localconfig.xml find the key mailboxd_java_options and _append_ to the value line <intellij options row>
 8. As zimbra: zmcontrol start
 9. if you have a host firewall:  firewall-cmd --add-port=5005/tcp